Master sergeant: U.S. Marine Corps

 In Marine aircraft squadrons MSgts usually serve as SNCOICs of the ordnance and avionics divisions in the aircraft maintenance department.
 The Aircraft Maintenance Chief/SNCOIC is usually a MGySgt (q.v.), and there are eight aviation-related MSgt billets in each Marine Aviation Logistics Squadron (MALS).
 (A MALs is organic to each Marine Aircraft Group (MAG) and performs intermediate aviation supply, aircraft maintenance (including aviation life support equipment and avionics), and aviation ordnance support for its supported aircraft squadrons.)

 Most non-infantry master sergeants serve as section chief/SNCOIC of their MOS type staff section in a battalion or higher level headquarters.
-General command leadership at this paygrade is provided by the separate rank of first sergeant.
+General command leadership at this pay grade is provided by the separate rank of first sergeant.

 Only in the Marine Corps are master sergeants required to be addressed by their full rank.
 In the Marine Corps, master sergeants may be referred to by the nickname of "Top".
 This usage is an informal one, however, and would not be used in an official or formal setting.
 Use of this nickname by Marines of subordinate rank is at the rank holder's discretion.
 In the U.S. Armed Forces, all master sergeants (Army, Air Force, and Marine Corps) are senior non-commissioned officers (i.e., pay grades E-7 through E-9).
 However, in the U.S. Marine Corps, the non-commissioned officer ranks of staff sergeant and above, are classified as Staff Non-Commissioned Officers (SNCOs), a classification that is unique in U.S. usage to the USMC.